How to Install Joplin on Ubuntu 26.04, 24.04 and 22.04

 Keeping notes in plain Markdown is easier when the app is not tied to one sync service or one device.
-If you need to install Joplin on Ubuntu 26.04, 24.04, or 22.04, the main choice is whether you want the upstream AppImage script, a native APT package, or a sandboxed build from Snap or Flatpak.
+If you need to install Joplin on Ubuntu 26.04, 24.04, or 22.04, the main choice is whether you want the upstream AppImage script, APT-managed updates, or a store-managed build from Snap or Flatpak.

 Ubuntu does not include Joplin in its default repositories, so the practical Linux paths come from upstream or community packaging instead.
 The official script is the main Linux path, while the community APT repo, Snap, and Flatpak cover readers who want package-managed alternatives.